 Unfortunately, there are many.
 The good news is that most are relatively mild — most, but not all.
 Your dog’s risk will be determined by their vaccination status, your (and other people's) use of parasite preventatives — fleas, heartworms, intestinal worms, and ticks — the time of year, cleanliness of the dog park (people’s adherence to picking up their dog’s poop), how crowded the park is, and a variety of other factors.

 You should be aware of and take precautions to prevent the following transmittable diseases:

-- Leptospirosis: A nasty bacterial infection that attacks, and can shut, down a dog’s kidneys and/or liver.
+- Leptospirosis: Lepto is a nasty bacterial infection that attacks and can shut down a dog’s kidneys and/or liver.
 It’s spread through contact with water contaminated by either rodent urine or the urine of an infected dog.
 There is a vaccine against “Lepto.”
 The condition is also zoonotic, meaning that people can catch it from infected dogs.

 - Hookworm infection: A microscopic intestinal parasitic worm that is caught primarily when a dog ingests the infective larval stage of the worm while eating dirt and mud.
 A dog can also become infected with hookworms if the infective larvae gains access to their body through broken skin.
 Hookworms are also zoonotic.
 Routine dewormers given in the series of puppy visits and many heartworm preventatives are effective at preventing and treating hookworms.

 - Roundworm infection: A microscopic intestinal parasitic worm that is primarily contracted when a dog ingests the infective eggs of the worm while eating dirt and mud or by licking them off their paws after walking through dirt/mud.
 Some types of roundworms are also zoonotic.
 Routine dewormers given in the series of puppy visits, and most heartworm preventatives, are effective at preventing and treating roundworms.